Big Firm Experience Small Firm Values Click for a Free Consultation

 What Is Probate?
 Answers To Your Questions Regarding The Probate Process In Oklahoma.

 After the death of a loved one, most family members prefer to move through the probate process as quickly as possible.
-However, there are numerous occasions when emotions, family disputes or lack of a valid will or estate plan can delay the process and pit family members against one another.
+However, there are numerous occasions when emotions, family disputes, or a lack of a valid will or estate plan can delay the process and pit family members against one another.

 Once the will has been validated and assets identified, the executor or personal representative will begin to dispose of the decedent’s estate as outlined in the will.
 This process is often very involved, depending on the scale and scope of the estate being probated.